Intensive animal farming: Pigs

 Indoor systems, especially stalls and pens (i.e. 'dry', not straw-lined systems) allow for the easy collection of waste.
 In an indoor intensive pig farm, manure can be managed through a lagoon system or other waste-management system.
 However, odor remains a problem which is difficult to manage.

-The way animals are housed in intensive systems varies.
-Breeding sows spend the bulk of their time in sow stalls during pregnancy or farrowing crates, with their litters, until market.

 Piglets often receive range of treatments including castration, tail docking to reduce tail biting, teeth clipped (to reduce injuring their mother's nipples, gum disease and prevent later tusk growth) and their ears notched to assist identification.
-Treatments are usually made without pain killers.
+Treatments are usually made without painkillers.
 Weak runts may be slain shortly after birth.

 Piglets also may be weaned and removed from the sows at between two and five weeks old and placed in sheds.
 However, grower pigs – which comprise the bulk of the herd – are usually housed in alternative indoor housing, such as batch pens.
 During pregnancy, the use of a stall may be preferred as it facilitates feed-management and growth control.
 It also prevents pig aggression (e.g. tail biting, ear biting, vulva biting, food stealing).
 Group pens generally require higher stockmanship skills.
 Such pens will usually not contain straw or other material.
 Alternatively, a straw-lined shed may house a larger group (i.e. not batched) in age groups.

 Cattle

 Cattle are domesticated ungulates, a member of the family Bovidae, in the subfamily Bovinae, and descended from the aurochs (Bos primigenius).
 They are raised as livestock for their flesh (called beef and veal), dairy products (milk), leather and as draught animals.
 As of 2009–2010 it is estimated that there are 1.3–1.4 billion head of cattle in the world.

-The most common interactions with cattle involve daily feeding, cleaning and milking.
-Many routine husbandry practices involve ear tagging, dehorning, loading, medical operations, vaccinations and hoof care, as well as training and sorting for agricultural shows and sales.